 For MPA and Power, XSS and XEP, Focus and Strain, Fat and Carbs and Time-to-Exhaustion, you’ll need to configure your Xert Username and Password.
 As of version 3.0, the software will automatically update your Garmin CIQ datafields, over-the-air, in the background.

-Using a Garmin device that support ConnectIQ Version 1
+Using a Garmin device that support ConnectIQ Version 1 (some older Garmin watches)

-For other devices that only support ConnectIQ Version 1, you’ll need to modify the setting for Xert Code.
+For other devices that only support ConnectIQ Version 1, you’ll need to modify the settings for Xert Code.
 Click here to obtain your Xert Code and use the app settings page to enter it for the app you downloaded.

 MPA and Power

 Power Average Time is the number of seconds of rolling average to use to display power.
 Since power and MPA are likely to always be displayed on the screen together, this enables you to configure the number of seconds you prefer to see for power data.

 When Display fat and carb rate in watts is unselected (default), the display will show the total amount of fat and carbs in grams that have been used.
 When selected, the display will show the real-time watts for both fat and carbs (per second wattage).